 - Site promoter objections to Policy EC1: Sustainable Economic Growth considered the Plan figure to under-estimate the employment land requirement.
 They principally considered the perceived shortfall to be an implication of failing to include uplift for significant levels of market demand for industrial and logistics.
 Wider factors also felt to have artificially supressed the employment land requirement include (but are not limited to) pandemic economic impacts on forecasts, a perceived failure to account for net losses in employment land, and a lack of adjustments to account for growth lost due to historic land supply constraints. - Gatwick Green Limited supported the proposed employment allocation but objected to Policy EC1 considering that it is not positively prepared given the absence of a market demand uplift to employment figures. - Several representations provided additional market analysis, considering Crawley's employment needs for the Plan period to range between 48ha and 118h.
-Two representations put forward that a figure of 69ha most closely reflects Crawley's need

-- with market demand factored in. - Gatwick Airport Limited has objected to Policy EC1, considering it to conflict with national aviation policy, and arguing that the scale of Crawley's employment need is not sufficient to justify the proposed allocation.
+Two representations put forward that a figure of 69ha most closely reflects Crawley's need with market demand factored in. - Gatwick Airport Limited has objected to Policy EC1, considering it to conflict with national aviation policy, and arguing that the scale of Crawley's employment need is not sufficient to justify the proposed allocation.
 GAL advises that Crawley's employment needs should therefore be met elsewhere, potentially through Duty to Cooperate. - Horsham District Council supported Policy EC1, subject to some modifications reflecting the status of its Local Plan progress.
-Wealden District Council supported the policy approach.
+Wealden District Council supported the policy approach. - BYM Capital support subsections i. ii. and iii of Policy EC1 but believe that reference to "outside of safeguarding" should be removed.